Last summer I tried gardening for the very first time. Armed with recycled

 And here is how she reacted to being watered!

-time she was watered.
-Anything to remind you how sassy she is, and how she
+time she was watered - just another way to remind you how sassy she is,

 Reflections and Future Opportunities